Faculty: John E. Lincoln | Code: MD2789

 This webinar will provide valuable assistance to all regulated companies that need to review and modify their company’s planning and execution of verification and validation, based on a proper understanding of the roles of IQ, OQ, and PQ, or equivalent terminology.
 Its principles apply to personnel / companies in the Medical Devices, Pharmaceutical, Diagnostic, and Biologics fields.
 The employees who will benefit include:

-![]() | John E. Lincoln, is Principal of J. E. Lincoln and Associates LLC, a consulting company with over 36 years experience in U.S. FDA-regulated industries, 22 of which are as an independent consultant.
-John has worked with companies from start-up to Fortune 100, in the U.S., Mexico, Canada, France, Germany, Sweden, China and Taiwan.
-He specializes in quality assurance, regulatory affairs, QMS problem remediation and FDA responses, new / changed product 510(k)s, process / product / equipment QMS and software validations, ISO 14971 product risk management files / reports, Design Control / Design History Files, Technical Files, CAPA systems and analysis.
-He’s held positions in Manufacturing Engineering, QA, QAE, Regulatory Affairs, to the level of Director and VP (R&D).
+![]() | John E. Lincoln, is Principal of J. E. Lincoln and Associates LLC, a consulting company with over 40 years experience in U.S. FDA-regulated industries, 30 of which are as an independent consultant.
+John has worked with companies from start-up to Fortune 100,worldwide.
+He specializes in quality assurance, regulatory affairs, QMS problem remediation and FDA responses, new / changed product 510(k)s, process / product / equipment including QMS and software validations, ISO 14971 product risk management files / reports, Design Control / Design History Files, Technical Files.
+He's held positions in Manufacturing Engineering, QA, QAE, Regulatory Affairs, to the level of Director and VP (R&D).
 In addition, John has prior experience in military, government, electronics, and aerospace.
-He has published numerous articles in peer reviewed journals, conducted workshops and webinars worldwide on CAPA, 510(k)s, risk analysis / management, FDA / GMP audits, validation, root cause analysis, and others.
-He writes a recurring column for the Journal of Validation Technology.
+He has published numerous articles and book chapters (including 5 chapters in 2 RAPS V&V textbooks) in peer reviewed publications, conducted workshops and webinars worldwide.
 John is a graduate of UCLA. |